jupyterhub/mybinder.org-deploy/docs/source/incident-reports/2020-07-09-simultaneous-launches-scipy.md

    node capacity.
 During this time, many pods were pending, waiting for a slot.
 5. According to our metrics, launch success rate never dropped below 100%, but users experienced failures.
-This is perhaps because our timeout is 10 minutes (long!) and a first-try failure at 10 minmutes followed by a success 5 minutes later is likely.
+This is perhaps because our timeout is 10 minutes (long!) and a first-try failure at 10 minutes followed by a success 5 minutes later is likely experienced as a failure by the user.
 The launch success rate chart shows 100% success rate *after retry* but high retry rate, indicating timeouts due to load: